What Is a Tear Duct Obstruction?

 The pediatric ophthalmologist will perform all of the necessary tests to confirm that your child has a tear duct obstruction.
 Other rarer causes of tearing in children will be ruled-out.

-As the majority of tear duct obstructions will resolve without any intervention by age twelve months, conservative measures are usually recommended.
+As the majority of tear duct obstructions will resolve without any intervention by age 12 -18 months, conservative measures are usually recommended.
 The typical treatment protocol includes:

 - Tear duct massage (as demonstrated by the doctor) three times each day if any signs of a tear duct obstruction are evident.